Update: Target Fidget Spinners Contain Toxic Amounts of Lead, Advocacy Group Says

 July 18, 2017 – A special needs child from Fair Oaks, California, was frightened and nearly injured when her bluetooth fidget spinner overheated and began hissing while being charged.
 Luckily, the 12-year-old wasn’t seriously hurt, but the incident scared her enough to stay away from the toys permanently.
 “I don’t want to see it again or nothing – it makes me want to throw up,” she said.

-Do I Have a Fidget Spinner Class Action Lawsuit?
+Do I Have a Fidget Spinner Lawsuit?

 The Class Action Litigation Group at our law firm is an experienced team of trial lawyers that focus on the representation of plaintiffs in fidget spinner lawsuits.
 We are handling individual litigation nationwide and currently accepting new personal injury and property damage cases in all 50 states.

 Free Case Evaluation: Again, if you were injured by a fidget spinner, you should contact our law firm immediately.
-You may be entitled to a settlement by filing a suit and we can help.
+You may be entitled to a settlement by filing a lawsuit and we can help.